Embracing Imperfection in Creative Work - Why Perfectionism Kills Creativity

 Perfectionism Is Creativity's Greatest Enemy

-"I'll start when I'm better" or "If I can't do it perfectly, why bother."
-This thinking kills creative work before it begins.
-Every professional artist started poorly.
+"I'll start when I get better" or "If I can't do it perfectly, I'd rather not do it at all."
+This thought pattern kills creative work before it even begins.
+Professional artists started out bad too.
 The only difference is they kept going despite imperfection.

 Three Ways to Turn Imperfection into Strength